IanSkelskey/evergit/README.md

 - Automatically sign off commits with the user's name and email.
 - Select files to stage for commit.
 - Use different models by specifying the model name as an argument.
+- Manage user-specific configuration for name and email.

 ## Requirements